YoteZip/LinuxCrackingBible/DRM/CEG/defeating_ceg.md

 4. Overwrite `SaintsRowTheThird.exe` and `SaintsRowTheThird_DX11.exe` with the two new anonymized EXEs

-5. Since SRTT is 32-bit, we'll copy `LumaCEG_Plugin_x86.dll` and `LumaCEGPlugin.ini` from LumaCEG into the SRTT directory as well.
+5. Since SRTT is 32-bit, we'll copy `LumaCEG_Plugin_x86.dll` and `LumaCEGPlugin.ini` from LumaCEG into the SRTT directory

 6. Now LumaCEG is ready to auto-defeat CEG, but it needs to get injected into the runtime first.
 To inject LumaCEG, we're going to use a general purpose injection tool named Koaloader.
 Refer to the [Koaloader Guide](../../Tools/Koaloader/koaloader.md) for more information on how this tool works.